bbbarn/bbb/content/about/_index.md

   twitter_url: https://twitter.com/forestryio
   github_url: https://github.com/forestryio
 type: ''
-heroImageSlug: "crack"
+heroImageSlug: crack
 header_message: Thank you for coming to our “about page”.
 We do our best here to give you a feel of what it might be like working together and why we might even become friends.
 header_blurb: What are you talking about?

 ---
 what
 info

+more on this later